soumyab8/Ansible/README.md

 # ansible

-This repository will have our ansible learnings and our CM of the Project.
+This repository will have all our ansible learnings and our CM of the Project.

 ### What is a playbook ????